pygame/pygame/test/README.rst

 Writing New Tests
 *****************

-See test/util/gen_stubs.py for automatic creation of test stubs and follow the naming convention
+See test/util/gen_stubs.py for the automatic creation of test stubs and follow the naming convention

 gen_stubs.py
 ************